 By presenting a ticket for admission to the BB&T Atlanta Open, you hereby consent to (i) the reasonable search of your person and belongings for prohibited items; (ii) the use of your image or likeness incidental to any live or recorded video program, photograph or other transmission or reproduction of the tournament for any and all purposes; and (iii) the prohibition against transmitting or aiding another in the transmission of any description, account photograph or reproduction of any aspect of the tournament.

 Inclement Weather Policy: If session is canceled after one match on Stadium Court is completed, no exchanges or refunds will be made.
 If session is canceled without the completion of one match on Stadium Court, ticket holder is entitled to a ticket to the same session of the tournament next year.
 The BB&T Atlanta Open cannot guarantee ticket availability, exchange of equal value or comparable seat location.
 All ticket exchanges are final, and there will be NO REFUNDS OR CREDITS.
 In addition, patrons are advised that the BB&T Atlanta Open schedule of play is subject to change for all sessions.
 Tickets are not eligible for refund or exchange due to one or more changes in the BB&T Atlanta Open schedule of play.

 Prohibited Items: The following items MAY NOT be brought onto the grounds:

 Aerosol Cans (including suntan lotion)

 Glass bottles or cans

-Food (except in limited quantities, or for medical dietary or infant purposes)
+Food (except for medical dietary or infant purposes)